Moduli of ADHM Sheaves and Local Donaldson-Thomas Theory: Deformation Theory of ADHM Sheaves on Curves

 \section{Deformation Theory of ADHM Sheaves on Curves}

-In this section we provide some basics on deformation theory of ADHM sheaves on curves.
+In this section we provide some basic results in the deformation theory of ADHM sheaves on curves.
 Therefore in the following $X$ will be a fixed smooth projective curve over $\IC$ of genus $g$.
 Our main references for deformation theory are \cite{artin-moduli}, \cite{artin-versal}, \cite{LT}.

 The following observation will be very useful throughout this section.

 \begin{lemm} Suppose $X$ is a smooth complex projective curve.
 Let $\CE_S$ be a flat family of stable ADHM sheaves on $X$ parameterized by a scheme $S$ of finite type over $\IC$.
 Then $E_S$ is a locally free $\CO_{X_S}$-module. \end{lemm}